dauncy/daniel-blog/src/posts/controlw-flows.md

 }
 ```

 In the actual react implementation, Suspense is not a regular component.
-It's a special component type handled directly by the React reconciler.
-The actual implementation of Suspense doesn't have a render method like regular components, rather react's reconciler handles Suspense boundaries specially when it encounters them.
+It's a special component type handled directly by the react reconciler.
+The actual Suspense doesn't have a render method like regular components, rather react's reconciler handles Suspense boundaries specially when it encounters them.
 Nonetheless it's a solid example of control flow state management in components.

 ---